louismullie/temp-data/markdown_final/92ed6ab4-5cdc-4aeb-a5ef-f2ef6b0f149b.md

 ### Clinical policy: critical issues in the evaluation of adult patients with suspected transient ischemic attack in the emergency department [^111uWPM1].
 Annals of Emergency Medicine (2016).
 Medium credibility.

 AHA/ASA admission guidance and early risk timeframe — ED patients with suspected TIA: "A subset of ED patients with TIA are at increased risk for strokes in the days and weeks after the index ED presentation".
-The page notes, "The 2009 AHA/ASA TIA guidelines recommend hospital admission for (1) individuals with ABCD2 score greater than or equal to 3, (2) those with ABCD2 score 0 to 2 if 'uncertain that diagnostic workup can be completed within 2 days as an outpatient', or (3) when 'other evidence indicates the patient's event was caused by focal ischemia'. It also specifies increased short-term risk "(ie, 2 to 7 days) for stroke".
+The page notes, "The 2009 AHA/ASA TIA guidelines recommend hospital admission for (1) individuals with ABCD2 score greater than or equal to 3, (2) those with ABCD2 score 0 to 2 if 'uncertain that diagnostic workup can be completed within 2 days as an outpatient', or (3) when 'other evidence indicates the patient's event was caused by focal ischemia'.
+It also specifies increased short-term risk "(ie, 2 to 7 days) for stroke".

 ---